-In addition to the amounts included in deferred revenue as of September 30, 2020, \$32,238 of revenue may be recognized from remaining performance obligations, of which approximately \$3,000 was related to software and products.
-We expect the majority of this software and products revenue to be recognized during the three months ended December 31, 2020.
+In addition to the amounts included in deferred revenue as of September 30, 2021, \$37,760 of revenue may be recognized from remaining performance obligations, of which approximately \$4,300 was related to software and products.
+We expect the majority of this software and products revenue to be recognized during fiscal 2022.
+Most of this software and products revenue is associated with renewals of term licenses which have not yet expired.
 The vast majority of the services revenue is related to other professional services which may be recognized over the next twelve months but is contingent upon a number of factors, including customers' needs and schedules.